bbc/audiowaveform/README.md

 To statically link the library dependencies add `-D BUILD_STATIC=1`, for example:

     $ cmake -D BUILD_STATIC=1 ..

+Note: If building statically on CentOS, you also need to install:

+    $ sudo yum install zlib-static libpng-static

+TODO: No static build of libflac is available on CentOS.

 To compile with clang instead of g++: